(A) The department of aging or its designee shall do all of the following in accordance with Chapter 119. of the Revised Code:

 (C) The procedures established in rules adopted under division (B)(2) of this section shall require that all of the following be considered as part of an evaluation described in division (B)(2) of this section:

-(1) The community-based long-term care agency's experience and financial responsibility;
+(1) The provider's experience and financial responsibility;

 (4) Any other factor the director considers relevant.